Who will win the 2023 Masters? Using our FRACAS model, we look at the key 2023 Masters predictions ahead of the action at Augusta National Golf Club.

 Patrick Cantlay and Scottie Scheffler are virtually tied for our third most likely golfer to win.
 Scheffler, who’s attempting to become the first golfer to win back-to-back Masters tournaments since Tiger Woods in 2002 after winning last year’s Masters by three strokes, has been a ball-striking machine since the start of the year, gaining almost two shots per round with the driver and irons.
 As we discussed in our Players Championship preview, we use some longer-term baselines for the tournament simulations, so while he’s been on a tear lately, McIlroy’s and Rahm’s success over longer periods of time give them the edge.
 Scheffler is grouped with Max Homa and amateur Sam Bennett on Thursday afternoon.

 Cantlay has, thus far, been a disappointment at major championships.
-He has just three top-10 finishes since 2018 and has missed the cut in two of his five Masters appearances as a professional.
-His T19 at the Players Championship was a bit of a disappointment, but it would have likely been a T6 had he not putted the ball into the water on Friday.
+He has just three top-10 finishes since 2018 and missed the cut in two of his five Masters appearances as a professional.
+His T19 at the Players Championship was a bit underwhelming, but it would have likely been a T6 had he not putted the ball into the water on Friday.
 His ability to score on par 5s and his consistency on long and difficult par 4s is why the model likes him this week.

 Xander Schauffele – who’s teeing off with five-time Masters winner Tiger Woods and Viktor Hovland on Thursday morning – and Justin Thomas have had similarly disappointing starts to 2023.
 Both have dealt with, and may still be dealing with, injuries and Thomas in particular has been dreadful with the putter.
-While neither are in great form, Augusta National is a course Schauffele has had some success at with two top-three finishes, while Thomas is making his second Master appearance with Jim “Bones” Mackay as his caddy.
+While neither are in great form, Augusta National is a course Schauffele has had some success at with two top-three finishes, while Thomas is making his second Masters appearance with Jim “Bones” Mackay as his caddy.
 “Bones” was Phil Mickelson’s long-time caddy and has crucial experience at Augusta National that could help propel Thomas to another top finish.

 Tony Finau and Viktor Hovland are both premier ball-strikers who struggle with short game.
 Finau frequently struggles with the putter, while Hovland is generally dreadful around the greens.
-Touch on and around the greens is critical at Augusta, but so is ball-striking, and either player could ride some hot iron player to the top of the leaderboard.
+Touch on and around the greens is critical at Augusta, but so is ball-striking, and either player could ride some hot iron play to the top of the leaderboard.

 The 2023 Masters Predictions: FRACAS Value Picks